Learn To Fly Fish Program

 Carpooling

-There is limited parking available at the campground.
-Students (and mentors) will need to carpool to ensure we are not over our limit.
+There is extremely limited parking available at the campground.
+This impacts not only "where" (or if you can) park, but also limits the ability to sleep in your car.
+Students will be required to carpool and tent camp (or stay elsewhere on your own) to ensure we are not over our limit.
 Please plan accordingly

 Gear Needed: (not a complete packing list):